LinuxMalaysia-BigData-OpenData/elasticsearch-introduction/index.md

 }
 ~~~

+## Queries and Filters

+The query DSL is a tiny programming language in itself and merits learning it properly.

 ## Scoring in a nutshell

 All results get ranked by a _score_.
 The _score_ represents how *good* a document matches by: